 You should be baptized as soon as you have believed!
 There is no reason to delay.
 As soon as a person decides to believe in Christ, they can and should be baptized.

 "Then Philip began with the Scripture and told him the Good News about Jesus.
 As they traveled along the road, they came to some water, and the eunuch said, 'Look here is water!
 Why shouldn’t I be baptized right now?'
 Philip said, 'If you believe with all your heart, you may.'
 The official answered, 'I believe that Jesus Christ is the Son of God.'
 Then both Philip and the eunuch went down into the water and Philip baptized him."
 Acts 8:36-39 (paraphrase)

 Q: I was baptized as an infant.
 Should I be baptized again?

-CenterPoint recommends that you be baptized again if you have not been baptized by immersion since you became a believer.
-It doesn’t devalue a prior experience, but simply reflects your desire to be follow Jesus in his teachings, in his example, and in his commands.
+CenterPoint recommends that you be baptized again, if you have not been baptized by immersion since you became a believer.
+Being baptized as an adult doesn’t devalue a prior experience, but simply reflects your desire to be follow Jesus' teaching, example, and commands.